-Move In and Move Out
+Move-in and Move-out

-The Residence Life staff are available for all residents in order to help with transitioning with move in and move out each year.
+The Residence Life staff is available for all residents in order to help with transitioning with move-in and move-out each year.
 Residents are responsible for moving in and moving out their personal belongings each year.